Conclusion of Kazingo, Kiguma and Karangura Water Project – Uganda

 The following is a conclusion report prepared by Agnes Komuhimo, accountant for TOCI:

 Twerwaneho Orphans Community Initiative (TOCI) had an opportunity to implement Water for hard to reach areas in the three schools ST, Emmanuel Bubandi, Kazingo SDA, and Nyakitokoli primary schools of Bukuku and Karangura SubCounties in Kabarole District.
 This was made possible with financial and technical support from Water Charity.
-We must say that although the project was short lived but it was intensive in terms of work and benefits and the results are vivid and seen both at community and household level.
+We must say that although the project was short-lived it was intensive in terms of work and benefits and the results are vivid and seen both at community and household level.

 The period was a learning process with many opportunities reaching out to three schools, caregivers and vulnerable children within the beneficiary households whereby during the implementation period TOCI was able to reach a total of over 86 families and three schools, directly benefiting over 1,465 children of whom 772 girls and 693 boys.